anas-rz/focalnet-tensorflow/README.md

-# A TensorFlow implementation of FocalNet.
+# A TensorFlow implementation of FocalNet